Trump administration aims to expand fast-track deportations across US, legal fight expected

 The Trump administration on Monday announced plans to extend the power immigration officers have to deport migrants before they appear at court, a move the White House said could mean less time for migrants in detention while cases wind their way through the legal system.

-The American Civil Liberties Union and American Immigration Council promised that they would sue to block the policy that is excepted to begin Tuesday.
+The American Civil Liberties Union and American Immigration Council promised that they would sue to block the policy that is expected to begin Tuesday.

 Fast-track critics insist that the policy grants too much power to immigration agents and U.S. Customs and Border Protection officials.